Va'aiga Tuigamala: Rugby union

 He played in New Zealand for Ponsonby and Auckland.
 He represented New Zealand (the All Blacks) in rugby union as a winger from 1989, playing his first test match against the United States in 1991.
 At the time, Tuigamala was the first person born in Samoa to play for the All Blacks.
 He won 19 caps, including playing at the 1991 World Cup.

 He was the first player to score a try worth 5 points on July 4, 1992, in a match against Australia.

-Nicknamed Inga the Winger, he converted to rugby league, signing with English club Wigan in 1993.
+Nicknamed "Inga the Winger", he converted to rugby league, signing with English club Wigan in 1993.
 His biography Inga the Winger by Bob Howitt was also published in 1993.

 Rugby league

-In rugby league, Tuigamala markedly improved his fitness and played as a centre in a very strong and successful Wigan team, winning several trophies over four seasons.
+In rugby league, Tuigamala played as a centre in a successful Wigan team, winning several trophies over four seasons.
 Tuigamala played from the interchange bench in Wigan's 1994 World Club Challenge victory over Australian premiers, the Brisbane Broncos, in Brisbane.

 He also played international rugby league for Samoa, including at the 1995 World Cup.
 At the end of 1996's Super League I, Tuigamala was named at centre in the Super League Dream Team.